sushanthrdy/teamperature-converter/README.md

 ---

 ## Acknowledgements
-This project was created as part of my learning in the React Native : The beginner guide (2024 Edition) Course by Robin Lebhar on Udemy.
+This project was created as part of my learning in the React Native : The beginner guide (2024 Edition) course by Robin Lebhar on Udemy.
 Special thanks to the instructor for guiding through the fundamental concepts of React Native.